apache/flink/docs/dev/libs/state_processor_api.md

 ## Reading State

 Reading state begins by specifiying the path to a valid savepoint or checkpoint along with the `StateBackend` that should be used to restore the data.
-The compatability guarantees for restoring state are identical to those when restoring a `DataStream` application.
+The comparability guarantees for restoring state are identical to those when restoring a `DataStream` application.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">